Noe235/CART315/Process Journal/Journal.md

 I discovered the magic of joints and hinge though.
 They seem really useful to know about just not fully sure I understand how to make them work with an object that is not static.

+Alright change of plan we are making a who can hit hte ball the most and seperating the screen in two.
+I cahnged idea since I couldn't do the chain and I didn't want to go back to the same orignal game.

+I wantto add some ball to appear over time but for now everything works so I'll add it after commit